 - (1) Unless otherwise indicated, each of the foregoing individuals has been principally engaged in the occupations set out opposite his name for the preceding five years. - (2) Member of the Compensation and Nominating Committee.
 Mr. Godfrey is Chairman of the Compensation and Nominating Committee. - (3) Member of the Corporate Governance Committee.
 Mr. Francis is Chairman of the Corporate Governance Committee. - (4) Member of the Audit Committee.
-Mr. Webster is Chairman of the Audit Committee. - (5) Lead director of the Company. - (6) Chairman of the Board. - (7) Number of shares / % of total outstanding Voting Shares i. was the subject of a cease trade order, an order similar to a cease order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days (an "order") while that person was acting in the capacity as director, chief executive officer or chief financial officer; or ii. was subject to an order that was issued, after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+Mr. Webster is Chairman of the Audit Committee. - (5) Lead director of the Company. - (6) Chairman of the Board. - (7) Number of shares / % of total outstanding Voting Shares - Terence Francis is resigning as a director of the Company effective March 8, 2015.
+The Board has appointed James R. Crane to fill the vacancy on the Board resulting from the resignation of Mr. Francis effective March 8, 2015.
+Mr. Crane is a resident of Texas, United States of America.
+Mr. Crane's principal occupation for the preceding five years is Chairman, President and Chief Executive Officer of Crane Capital Group, Inc. Mr. Crane beneficially owns, controls or has direction over nil Voting Shares.
+Upon the resignation of Mr. Francis on March 8, 2015, Mr. Crane will become a member of the Audit Committee and the Compensation and Nominating Committee and the Chair of the Corporate Governance Committee.